chiumz9/crypto-api-react/README.md

-#Front-end with react using a GA fellow's API
+# Creating Front-end with react and API from a GA associate.

 This project lists all the avaiable crypto coins from a given API in a modal frame format.